-What will you be doing in your studio this next week to bring back the Romance?
+What will you be doing in your studio this month to bring back the Romance?

 Perhaps it will be some music history, active listening, or theory worksheets.
 Whatever it might be, have fun!
 And, don’t forget to enjoy those cinnamon hearts!

 If you would like a head start on your planning, check out the Romantic digital escape rooms in the “Travel Through Time: Digital Escape Rooms“.
 These have been a HUGE hit in my studio, both for music lab & group lessons!

 For a fun end to your week, here is a video clip that had my students & I picking our jaws off the floor!
 It’s Tchaikovsky’s “Waltz of the Flowers” in a whole new way.